Asymmetry of Frequency Distribution in Power Systems: Sources, Estimation, Impact and Control: Conclusions

 \section{Conclusions}

-This paper provides a comprehensive analysis of various sources of asymmetry of frequency PD in power systems.
-We propose a new metric based on the difference between the standard deviations of the frequency PD to evaluate the system asymmetry.
-This allows a consistent comparison of asymmetry in different power systems without knowledge of specific parameters and/or system conditions.
+This paper presents a comprehensive analysis of various sources of asymmetry of FPD in power systems.
+With this aim, the paper first provides analytical insights on the causes of asymmetrical distribution of the frequency.
+Next, the paper proposes a nonlinear compensation suitable for both turbine governors of conventional synchronous machines as well as for the frequency control of variable-speed wind generators.
+We also propose a new metric based on the difference between the standard deviations of the FPD to evaluate the system asymmetry.
+This metric allows consistently comparing asymmetry in different power systems without knowledge of specific parameters and/or system conditions.

+Real-world data from the Irish and Australian power systems and a case study based on the IEEE 9-bus system serve to show that RES (e.g., wind generation) are significant sources of asymmetry, in particular, when providing dynamic primary frequency regulation through narrow deadband such as $\pm$ 15 mHz.
+As mentioned in Section~\ref{sec:intro}, this is already a serious issue being discussed currently in Australia.
+The Irish TSOs also recognize the potential appearance of new phenomena as part of the need to have $\pm$ 15 mHz minimum deadband capability from more reserve service providers \cite{dassa}.
+It is also shown that AGC is a viable solution to reduce FDP asymmetry.

+Future work will focus on evaluating FDP asymmetry of other real-world power systems and explore alternative control-based options to minimize this asymmetry.